Seascape The Iles d'Or by Henri-Edmond Cross - Wall Art Rolled Canvas Print

 ROLLED CANVAS PRINT

 Printed using only high quality inks on gallery grade 280 GSM fine art canvas with a smooth matte finish to ensure a sharp vibrant image.
-Includes a two inch white border to assist with mounting or framing.Orders dispatched the next working day.
+Includes an additional 1.5 inch white border to assist with mounting or framing.
+Please add a note when ordering if you do not require a border.Orders dispatched the next working day.
 Estimated UK delivery 1-2 days, international 8-10 working days or less.

 "Seascape - The Iles d'Or" is a famous painting created by the French Neo-Impressionist artist Henri-Edmond Cross.
 Completed in 1891, it is considered one of Cross's most notable works and a significant contribution to the Pointillism movement.